incubus-network/nautilus/CONTRIBUTING.md

 ## Forking

 Go requires code to live under absolute paths, and this requirement complicates forking.
-While my fork lives at `https://github.com/rigeyrigerige/ethermint`, the code should never exist at `$GOPATH/src/github.com/rigeyrigerige/ethermint`.
+While my fork lives at `https://github.com/rigeyrigerige/fury`, the code should never exist at `$GOPATH/src/github.com/rigeyrigerige/fury`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/incubus-network/ethermint`, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/incubus-network/fury`, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

 - Create the fork on GitHub, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/incubus-network/ethermint`)
+- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/incubus-network/fury`)
 - `git remote rename origin upstream`
-- `git remote add origin git@github.com:rigeyrigerige/ethermint.git`
+- `git remote add origin git@github.com:rigeyrigerige/fury.git`

-Now `origin` refers to my fork and `upstream` refers to the Ethermint version.
+Now `origin` refers to my fork and `upstream` refers to the Fury version.
-So I can `git push -u origin main` to update my fork, and make pull requests to Ethermint from there.
+So I can `git push -u origin main` to update my fork, and make pull requests to Fury from there.
 Of course, replace `rigeyrigerige` with your git handle.

 To pull in updates from the origin repo, run